Things To Do In Kadıköy, Istanbul: Asian Side Guide

 Vibrant street scene with people dining at outdoor cafes, colorful signs, and a man walking down the center in an urban setting.

-These are just a handful of things to see and do in Kadikoy.
-Remember, it’s so easy to get around that you should definitely push your exploration a little further.
-You’ll also find that Kadikoy is a very walkable city too, so you won’t need to take buses or taxis unless you want to go to another part of the city.
+You’ll also find that Kadıköy is very walkable, so you often won’t need buses or taxis unless you want to go to another part of the city.

 RECOMMENDED POST

-Where To Eat A Turkish Dinner In Kadıköy
+Where To Eat In Kadıköy

 Six large meat rolls cooking on a vertical rotisserie with bread loaves and some bell peppers placed nearby, all inspired by A Guide To Kadikoy Istanbul.
 An open flame and grill can be seen below the meat.